-He is a Marketing Strategist, an Industry thought leader, and the noted Author of three critically acclaimed books and numerous White Papers.
-He was the Founder and Editor of the e-Commerce Executive newsletter, and of the EDI Buyer's Guide.
-A charismatic speaker, he's delivered more than 1000 paid keynote addresses and executive presentations in more than 20 countries.
+He's a marketing strategist, industry thought leader and author of three critically acclaimed books and numerous white papers.
+He was the founder and editor of the e-Commerce Executive newsletter and of the e-Commerce Buyer's Guide.
+A charismatic speaker, he's delivered more than 1,000 paid keynote addresses and executive presentations in more than 20 countries.

-The advisory services of the Management Consulting Firms Jack founded, Breakthrough Business Technologies and e-Commerce Strategies, have saved corporations billions of dollars over the last twenty-five years by enabling them to implement more efficient processes and by leveraging technologies to position them to compete better in today's market and in the future.
+The advisory services of the management consulting firms Jack founded, Breakthrough Business Technologies and e-Commerce Strategies, have made corporations billions by using technology to implement better processes and help them compete more effectively today and in the future.